Computed Tomography (CT) Scan of the Body

 - An electron beam CT scan is another type of CT scan that can find atherosclerosis and coronary artery disease.
 An electron beam CT scan is much faster than a standard CT scan and can take a good picture of a coronary artery while the heart is beating.
 Electron beam CT scans are not widely available.
 Another type of CT scanner, the multi-slice CT scan, is nearly as fast as electron beam CT scanners and is more widely available.

 - A CT angiogram can show two- and three-dimensional pictures of blood vessels.
-For more information, see the topic Angiogram of the Head and Neck.
+To learn more, see the topic Angiogram of the Head and Neck.

 - Coronary calcium scans can help find out risk of heart disease.
 This test is not done very often, because a physical exam and other tests often give enough information about your heart.
 This test is not advised for routine screening.

 - MRI may give different information than a CT scan about certain conditions.
-For more information, see the topic Magnetic Resonance Imaging (MRI).
+To learn more, see the topic Magnetic Resonance Imaging (MRI).